PlaidCloud/website/content/en/docs/reference/kubectl/docker-cli-to-kubectl.md

 ## docker login

 There is no direct analog of `docker login` in kubectl.
-If you are interested in using Kubernetes with a private registry, see [Using a Private Registry](/docs/concepts/containers/images/#using-a-private-registry).
+If you are interested in using PlaidCloud with a private registry, see [Using a Private Registry](/docs/concepts/containers/images/#using-a-private-registry).

 ## docker version